Why Every Small Business Should Be Using Email Marketing

 In February 2015, Return Path analyzed 9,313,885 emails from more than 3,000 retail senders.

-After analyzing all those emails, they produced a nice graph which showcased the average read rate compared to subject line character length.
+After analyzing all those emails, they produced a nice graph that showcased the average read rate compared to subject line character length.
 As you can see in the graph, the most common Character Length is between 41-50 characters (the green bars), but take a look at which category had the highest Average Read Rate (the blue bars).

 Turns out that the emails with a Subject Line Character Length between 61-70 characters were actually the highest performers with an Average Read Rate of 17%!